ohthehugemanatee/presentations/texts/thunder-days-berlin.md

 Notes:
 This talk is divided into three parts.
 - Why did I join?
-I want to walk you through the thought process that made me think this was a good idea.
+I want to walk you through the strategic analysis of Microsoft's position
 - What it's like.
 My impressions now that I've been there for 9 months.
 Did my predictions bear out?
 - AMA.
 Open floor, happy to answer any questions, challenges, or accusations you have.